danannisar/track-pop/README.md

-# Predicting Spotify Track's Popularity from Korean Music Groups <br>based on the Music Features and Group Profiles
+# Predicting Spotify Track's Popularity from Korean Music Groups based on the Music Features and Group Profiles

 ## Introduction